Skip to content

 If someone gave you €100, would you take it?
 No hidden agendas, no complicated schemes, no tricks.
 What about €1000? €10000?
 It would be silly not to take it, right?
 When willing-to-pay customers come to your business, and you refuse them because "there's just too many of them", that's when you know you have a problem!
 It's time to scale.
 And better do it quickly!

 There are plenty of problems to tackle when scaling businesses.
-Those are good problems though - it means you're doing things right.
-However, for many companies, it usually also means scaling their systems to meet increased customer demand.
+Those are good problems, though—they mean you're doing things right.
+However, for many companies, scaling their systems to meet increased customer demand usually also means scaling their systems.
 Here are the six best ways to do it right.

 Splitting large monolithic software projects into smaller ones is not a new concept.
 It was introduced as SOA (Service-Oriented Architecture) and later evolved into architecture known as Microservices.
-Breaking the functionality into multiple services can drastically improve performance, scalability, and reduce costs.
+Breaking the functionality into multiple services can drastically improve performance and scalability and reduce costs.
 Rather than scaling the whole system, we can scale the most problematic services.
 Each service can utilize the most optimal for the job architecture, programming language, and data stores.
-Moreover, we can host those services on separate machines that are just good enough instead of hosting on a single state-of-the-art powerhouse which tends to make things cheaper.
+Moreover, we can host those services on separate machines that are just good enough instead of hosting them on a single state-of-the-art powerhouse, which tends to make things cheaper.
 These benefits, together with reduced source code complexity, improved fault isolation, and faster deployments, often make splitting services a no-brainer for huge organizations.

 Monolith vs. Microservices